Self-employed business loans: financing for SME owners

 How to qualify for a self-employed business loan

-Here’s what lenders will likely look for:
+Here’s what lenders will likely look for when assessing self-employed business owners for loan approval:

-4. Cash flow forecasts: Lenders want to know how you plan to repay the loan, so they may ask for a cash flow projection that shows how your income will cover repayments, operational costs, and future growth.
+4. Cash flow forecasts: Lenders want to know how you plan to repay the loan, so they may ask for a cash flow projection that shows how your income will cover repayments, operational costs and future growth.

-5. Business plan: If you’re applying for a start-up or growth loan, a clear business plan that outlines your strategy, goals, and financial projections can be crucial in securing funding.
+5. Business plan: If you’re applying for a start-up or growth loan, a clear business plan that outlines your strategy, goals and financial projections can be crucial in securing funding.

 Improving your chances of approval